THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 After three and a half years of cruising, our AGM batteries weren’t holding a charge like they used to.
 We did our research and decided to upgrade our house bank to Lithium-ion (LiFePO4) batteries.

 Here’s what our Helia 44 came with from the Fountaine Pajot factory:

 - 600 Ah of AGM (lead-acid) batteries located in the port engine room.

-- Victron Multiplus compact Inverter-charger running at 2000W/80A located in starboard engine room.
+- Victron Multiplus compact Inverter-charger running at 2000W/80A located in the starboard engine room.

 - Stock alternators for Volvo D2-55 engines putting out a constant 14.4V and equipped with “dumb” regulators.

 We added 400 Ah of AGM batteries, bringing our total house bank up to 1000 Ah.
 In addition, we installed dedicated start batteries for the generator and both engines (so three start batteries total).
 Read more about our battery upgrades in Palmetto.

 At the Maimi Boat Show, we purchased and installed 1000W of solar panels with Genasun MPPT controllers that were not programmable.
 To that, we added a Philippi Monitoring System.
 Read more about our solar panels and the install in Palmetto.